Hunter (1984 American TV series): Season 3 (1986–87)

-Season four (1987–88)
+Season 4 (1987–88)

 Huggins retired at the end of the fourth season, which placed 18th in the Nielsen ratings.
-A three-part storyline, "City of Passion", teamed Hunter and Dee Dee with detective O'Hearn (Morgan) and her new partner, Sgt.
-Brad Navarro (Erik Estrada).
+A three-part storyline, "City of Passion", teamed Hunter and Dee Dee with Sergeant Kitty O'Hearn (Shelley Taylor Morgan) and her new partner, Sergeant Brad Navarro (Erik Estrada).
 Together, they captured the serial rapist called Big Foot.
 Originally, the plot of "City of Passion" involved McCall getting raped again—this time by Big Foot, and she had to deal with the pain and emotions as she did in the second season's "Rape and Revenge".
 However, Stepfanie Kramer immediately balked at this and argued the rape idea had already been done, and to repeat it, as well as having her character put in a situation to get raped again, was ridiculous.
 Kramer threatened to quit unless the script was changed.
 Producers and writers agreed, and a compromise was made: Big Foot attacked and attempted to rape McCall, but she fought him and prevented the rape.

 Also known as one of the more memorable episodes for fourth season was "The Black Dahlia".
 The real-life infamous unsolved Black Dahlia LA murder case from 1947 is thrust back into headlines as bones with identical cuts to the historical case are discovered under an old building being demolished.
 In the episode, Hunter and McCall solve the famous murder case 41 years to the day (1947–88) as the episode aired on the anniversary date of the real-life murder.
 As a special message at the end states, the real-life case is still open, and the real killer has never been found.

+The episode "Murder He Wrote" was a play on words with the show Murder, She Wrote which was on CBS at the time.
+In fact, actress Marge Redmond was similar looking to Angela Lansbury in the episode, which led to a funny exchange between Hunter and McCall in one scene where Redmond's character "looked familiar".

 Opening Credits changed, most notably removal of the gun and car "action" clips used in previous seasons.
 This reflected a change in the format where the frequent car chases and shootouts from the first three seasons were dropped and the show became more of a standard police procedural, with only occasional action scenes.